Mayuka Thaïs: Music

 At the age of 5, Thaïs recorded a Christmas album Minna De Merry Christmas with multiracial children for Nippon Columbia.
 To date, Thais has worked on 14 albums and countless singles.
 In 2004 Thaïs recorded Genki Genki Utaou Nontan's bilingual Christmas album for Nippon Columbia along with her sister Kunimi Andrea, and her mother Teri Suzanne.
 With the help of contributors on her Pledge Music campaign, her album Tusks & Horns was produced by Geoff Levin of People! in May 2014.
-Thaïs has shared the stage with artists such as Mayu Wakisaka, The Watanabes, Nesian Mystik, Geoff Levin, and many others.
+Thaïs has shared the stage with artists such as Mayu Wakisaka, The Watanabes, Nesian Mystik, and Geoff Levin.
+Thaïs's song "Song Without You" is featured in the film "Half Way to Hell" directed by Richard Friedman.

 Art

 At the age of 10, Thaïs won the Tokyo Metropolitan Government art award.
 In 2007, Thaïs's painting of a life-size Asian Elephant was exhibited at the Palos Verdes Art Center as part of a group show The Circus Comes to Town curated by Scott Canty.